JMD-01/Java-Decompiler/README.md

-# JarScanner
+# Java Decompiler
-A simple Jar decompiler for searching strings and keywords
+A simple Java decompiler for searching strings and keywords

 1. Double click to run the jar
 2. Enter the login code( its 0000)